tyanyuy3125/RenderToy/README.md

 * Blender (http://blender.org/).
 The demo model for this project was created using Blender.
 And many designs, such as the compositor and PCG part, draw inspiration from Blender.
 * Blackbody converter from Christopher J. Howard (https://www.shadertoy.com/view/tsKczy).
 MIT License.
 Copyright (c) 2020 Christopher J. Howard.
 * RGB/XYZ Matrices by Bruce Justin Lindbloom (http://www.brucelindbloom.com/index.html?Eqn_RGB_XYZ_Matrix.html).
+* Scratchapixel: A free educational site that progressively introduces you to the world of computer graphics. (https://www.scratchapixel.com/)